yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 2. Local machine or a virtual machine configured with:

-    -   Visual Studio Community 2017
+    - Visual Studio Code

     - Git command-line interface (CLI)

+    - TODO: more items

-## Exercise 1: Create an Azure Resource Manager (ARM) template that can provision the web application, SQL database, and deployment slots in a single automated process
+## Exercise 1: Create an Azure Resource Manager (ARM) template that can provision the web application, PostgreSQL database, and deployment slots in a single automated process

 Duration: 45 Minutes